mpuig/repomixer/repomix-output/https___github.com_openai_openai-agents-python.md

 ## Breaking change changelog

+### 0.6.0

+In this version, the default handoff history is now packaged into a single assistant message instead of exposing the raw user/assistant turns, giving downstream agents a concise, predictable recap
+- The existing single-message handoff transcript now by default starts with "For context, here is the conversation so far between the user and the previous agent:" before the `<CONVERSATION HISTORY>` block, so downstream agents get a clearly labeled recap

 ### 0.5.0

 This version doesn’t introduce any visible breaking changes, but it includes new features and a few significant updates under the hood: